C. Hain, MD •Content last updated:

 Nadol suggested that the stapes foot plate may form fibrous adhesions to the utricle spontaneously or as a post infectious process, terming this process "vestibulofibrosis".

 Nadol also suggested that pathologic dilation of the otolithic sac, as in Meniere's disease, might cause it to become more sensitive to movement of the stapes.

 Finally, collapse of perilymphatic membranes, called "vestibular atelectasis" or "floating labyrinth", might allow it to become a force conduit between the stapes and the utricle.
 This is currently (as of 2019) an obscure and controversial idea.

 With respect to mechanisms involving abnormal stapes movement, Dieterich (1989) suggested that a hypermobile stapes with annular ligament damage or subluxation of the stapes may cause abnormal utricular contact.
 Combining both ideas, Kwee (1976) postulated that a congenital middle ear bone malformations may predispose the utricle to abnormal fluid movement generated by an irregularly shaped stapes.

 Fenestration surgery, or in other words, the making of openings in canals, was used for otosclerosis during the 1940's, before the invention of the stapes operation for otosclerosis.
-There are still many patients who have fenestrations.
+As of 2019, there are very few patients who have fenestrations, as the operation as well as the patients have died out.
 Nearly all of these patients have Tullio's.